Chris166/Auth-System/README.md

 # User Login System With Python
-Me and my friend working on advanced login system with python.
+This is Advanced User Login/Register system that is made with python.